 Sera samples used in this study were from archived samples stored at the Mahatma Gandhi Institute of Medical Sciences, Sevagram, India.
-These samples were collected as part of epidemiological surveys in and around Wardha, where lymphatic filariasis is endemic.
+These samples were collected as part of epidemiological surveys in and around Wardha, an area endemic for lymphatic filariasis.
 Use of human subjects in this study and the protocols and the consent forms were approved by the Institutional Research Board of the University of Illinois, Rockford and Mahatma Gandhi Institute of Medical Sciences, Sevagram, India.

-No demographic data were available for this study, except that the sera samples were classified into microfilaremic (MF), chronic pathology (CP), or endemic normals (EN) based on the detection of circulating parasites, parasite antigens, or evaluation of clinical symptoms of lymphatic filariasis.
-Circulating microfilariae were detected in the blood of subjects as described previously.
-12,14 The presence of circulating antigen was detected using an Og4C3 kit and a WbSXP-based enzyme-linked immunosorbent assay (ELISA).
-Subjects with no circulating antigen or microfilariae were classified as EN, whereas subjects with circulating microfilariae and/ or circulating antigen, as detected by ELISA, were classed as MF.
+No demographic data was available to this study except that the sera samples were classified into microfilaremic (MF), chronic pathology (CP) or Endemic normals (EN) based on the detection of circulating parasites, parasite antigens or by evaluating clinical symptoms of lymphatic filariasis.
+Circulating microfilariae were detected in the blood of subjects as described previously.^{11,13} The presence of circulating antigen was detected using an Og4C3 kit and a WbSXP-based enzyme-linked immunosorbent assay (ELISA).
+Subjects with no circulating antigen or microfilariae were classified as EN, whereas subjects with circulating microfilariae and/or circulating antigen, as detected by ELISA, were considered as MF.
 Subjects showing lymphedema and other visible clinical symptoms of filariasis were grouped into CP.
-Control nonendemic normal (NEN) sera were collected at the University of Illinois Clinic at Rockford, IL.
+Control non-endemic normal (NEN) sera were collected at the University of Illinois Clinic at Rockford, IL.